MiguelSuchodolak/EnGlobeProject/README.md

 ## Required Software

-- Visual Studio Code
+- [Visual Studio Code](https://code.visualstudio.com/): The code editor used for this project.
-- PlatformIO IDE extension for VS Code
+- [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode): An extension for VSCode that makes it easy to develop for the ESP32 and other microcontrollers.

 ## Software Setup